Second Reading: 1 Corinthians 3:9c-11,16-17

 9c You are God's home.

 10 God gave me a gift.
-He gave me the job of laying a foundation to a building, just like a expert.
+He gave me the job of laying a foundation to a building, just like an expert.
 Other people will build on that foundation.
 Let's see how others build on it.
 11 For, nobody is able to pour a foundation again that has already been laid.
 That foundation is Jesus Christ himself.

 16 Don't you know you are God's Temple?
 Don't you know the Holy Spirit lives in you?
 17 If a person tears down God's Temple, God will tear him down!
 For, God's Temple is holy.
 And you are that Temple!